Bsisa

-Bssisa (بسيسة, Berber aḍemmin, בסיס) is a typical Tunisian food, based on flour of roasted barley, which dates back to Carthaginian times.
-This kind of food is known throughout Tunisia.
-Its history goes back a long way, and travellers and nomads used to take bssisa with them on their journeys since it was both full of nutritional value and easy to carry in its ground powder form.
+Bsisa (بسيسة, Berber aḍemmin, also known as bsissa) is a fine powder made from roasted barley and legumes, typical in North African cuisine, prepared and served either as a paste or drink.
+It dates back to antiquity.
+Its history goes back a long way, and travellers and nomads used to take bsisa with them on their journeys since it was both full of nutritional value and easy to carry in its ground powder form.

 Ingredients

 Bsisa is a variety of mixtures of roasted cereals ground with various spices and sugar.
 The herbs and spices that are added to the mixture can vary, and the mixtures can also be used as a liquid when added to milk or water, creating a strongly floured drink called rowina.

+Regional varieties

+In Palestinian cuisine, bsisa is made with carob juice, olive oil, wheat flour, and nuts.